Alicante was the last major city to fall to Franco’s Nationalist forces in the Spanish Civil War, just two days before the end of the conflict.

 He was buried in the common grave in Alicante cemetery, alongside those who died in the city’s air raids.
 There is still a memorial to him there, in the Falangist colours of black and red, on the same ground where so many victims of his particular brand of political poison still lie.

-Once the war was over, his body was disinterred (though how exactly they found his body among all the others in the common grave is still open to debate) and his coffin was carried on the shoulders of members of the fascist Falange to El Escorial, near Madrid.
+Once the war was over, his body was disinterred (though how exactly they found his corpse among all the others in the common grave is still open to debate).
+His coffin was then carried on the shoulders of members of the fascist Falange to El Escorial, near Madrid.

-Until October 2019, José Antonio was one of only two named people buried in Franco’s war memorial, Valle de Los Caidos (Valley of the Fallen), the other being – to nobody’s great surprise – Franco himself.
+He then became one of only two named people buried in Franco’s grandiose war memorial, Valle de Los Caidos (Valley of the Fallen).
+The other being – to nobody’s great surprise – Franco himself.

 Not any more though.
 Amid much controversy, the old dictator’s coffin was forcibly removed in October 2019, by order of the socialist government of Pedro Sánchez, and buried in a family vault.